Top casinos offering online slots

-Although there are numerous craps bets to select, only a few of them will interest you once you learn the nitty-gritty of the game.
-Here are the most popular craps bets you need to know:
+Although there are many types of betting options in craps, only a few of them will matter to you once you learn the finer points of the game.
+Here’s a rundown of the most popular craps bets you should know:

-Pass Line bet: this is perhaps the easiest bet in craps to learn and wager on.
-When you make a pass line bet, you are wagering that the outcome of the come-out roll (the first roll of a new betting round) will be either 11 or 7.
-If the crapshooter rolls either number and you have made a Pass Line bet, you will see your money doubled.
+Pass Line bet: this is probably the easiest bet in craps to learn and wager on.
+When you wager on a pass line bet, you are betting that the outcome of the come-out roll (the first roll of a new betting round) will be either 11 or 7.
+If the crapshooter throws either number and you have made a Pass Line bet, you will see your money doubled.

-As mentioned, if the come-out roll results in a 10, 9, 8, 6, 5 or 4, the Point is marked by the dealer.
-This is where things get really interesting.
+As we’ve mentioned before, if the come-out roll results in a 10, 9, 8, 6, 5, or 4, the Point is marked by the dealer.
+This is where the game gets interesting.

-The dice is rolled repeatedly until one of two things occurs: i) a 7 is rolled, or ii) the Point number is rolled again.
-For instance, if you rolled an 8 in the come-out roll, you will win a Pass Line bet if an 8 comes before a 7, which signifies a loss for you.
+The dice is rolled repeatedly until either a 7 is rolled or the Point number is rolled again.
+For example, if you threw an 8 in the come-out roll, you will win a Pass Line bet if an 8 comes before a 7, which means you’ve lost.

 Don't Pass Line bet: This is the opposite of the Pass Line bet, which means that you’re wagering against the crapshooter.
 If the shooter rolls a 12, 3 or 2, you win a Don’t Pass Line bet.
-In craps lingo, we say the crapshooter crapped out.
-Of course, you will lose if the shooter rolls a 7 or 11.
+In craps speak, we say the shooter has crapped out.
+On the flip side, you will lose if the shooter rolls a 7 or an 11.

 If a Point is marked (the shooter rolls a 4,5,6,8,9 or 10), then your aim when you make a Don’t Pass Line bet is to have the shooter hit a 7 before rolling the Point number.

-Come Bet: This is much like a Pass Line bet, however, you can make it any time after the point has been established.
-In other words, a Come bet wins if the shooter rolls an 11 or 7 after the come-out bet.
-Similarly, if the shooter rolls a 12, 3 or 2 after a come-out roll is rolled, the Come bet will also lose.
+Come Bet: This is pretty similar to a Pass Line bet, and you can make it any time after the point has been established.
+In other words, a Come Bet wins if the shooter rolls a 7 or an 11 after the come-out bet.
+Similarly, if the shooter rolls a 12, 3 or 2 after a come-out roll is rolled, the Come Bet also loses.

 If the shooter rolls a 4,5,6, 8, 9 or 10 any time after a come-out roll, then you establish your own Point.
 If that number comes up before the shooter rolls a 7, then you win.
 The opposite is also true, and they both pay 2 to 1.

-Don't Come Bets: This is the direct opposite of the Come bet.
+Don't Come Bets: This is the exact opposite of the Come bet.
 You can make a Don’t Come bet at any moment after the point number has been established.
-You don’t come bet will lose if the shooter rolls a 7.
+You will lose your don’t come bet if the shooter rolls a 7.
 If the shooter rolls a 2 or 3, you win.
-A tie is established if the shooter rolls a 12.
+A tie occurs when the shooter rolls a 12.

 If a 4, 5, 6, 8, 9 or 10 is rolled, the number becomes your point.
 The shooter must roll a 7 before the Point number for your Don’t Come bet to win.